tensorpack/tensorpack/docs/tutorial/tf-queue.md

-# How data goes into graph
+# How data goes into the graph

 This tutorial covers how data goes from DataFlow to TensorFlow graph.
-They are tensorpack internal details, but it's important to know if you care about efficiency.
+They are tensorpack internal details, but it is important to know if you care about efficiency.

 ## Use TensorFlow queues